Number of annual grants: 1

 • Final funding for a larger, otherwise fully funded project.

-• Because we make only one grant annually, we do not want our grant to be “a drop in the bucket.”
+• We do not want our grant to be “a drop in the bucket.”
 The agency must demonstrate how our funding is essential to the success of the project.

 6. The agency must demonstrate that it has the organizational capacity and experience to: